 Truro’s “City of lights”

-The festival is the first of the year in these parts, Truro’s City of Lights held on Wednesday the 19th of November starting at 6.30.
+The festival is the first of the year in these parts, Truro’s City of Lights held on the 20th of November starting at 6.30.
 It is a romantic, lantern parade to start the winter season that fills the old city with fun and laughter and the magic of the season.
-The lanterns are not twee little hand held offerings though before you conjure and earnest scene of silent worthy processions but a fantasia of mythical full sized animals that can be seen for the rest of the year displayed at the Lander gallery and Truro Cathedral.
+The lanterns are not twee little hand held offerings though, before you conjure and earnest scene of silent worthy processions but a fantasia of mythical full sized animals that can be seen for the rest of the year displayed at the Lander gallery and Truro Cathedral.

 Mousehole Christmas Lights